GeospatialPython/pyshp/README.md

 	>>> r.close()

 If you supply the wrong encoding and the string is unable to be decoded, PyShp will by default raise an exception.

+#### Custom handling of encoding errors.
 If however, on rare occasion, you are unable to find the correct encoding and want to ignore or replace encoding errors, you can specify the "encodingErrors" to be used by the decode method.
 This applies to both reading and writing.